moranjohn-95/budget-planner/README.md

 | `budget-status` | Compare goals vs spend (diff color‑coded) | `--month YYYY-MM` | `bp> budget-status --month 2025-10` |
 | `whoami` | Show your account info | — | `bp> whoami` |

 ### Editor Only

+There are some additional capabilites/features for editors as seen in the below table.
+Editors can carry out tasks and retract information on the behalf of regular users if needed.
+Editors can also select roles (this is not optional for regular users).
+Once signed in the "user" or "editor" role is assigned to ensure what can and cannot be accessed.

 | Capability | Command/How | Example |
 |---|---|---|